 About the Gulf Research Program|

-The Deepwater Horizon disaster in 2010 resulted in the largest offshore oil spill in U.S. history.
+In 2010, the Deepwater Horizon disaster resulted in the largest offshore oil spill in U.S. history.
 This had serious impacts on the environment and people of the Gulf of Mexico region.
-As part of settlements in the criminal cases with the companies involved, the Federal Government requested a new program be established at the National Academy of Sciences, Engineering, and Medicine dedicated to funding and conducting activities to enhance offshore energy system safety, human health, and environmental resources in the Gulf of Mexico region and other U.S. outer continental shelf regions that support offshore energy production.
+As part of settlements in the criminal cases with the companies involved, the federal government requested a new program be established at the National Academy of Sciences, Engineering, and Medicine dedicated to funding and conducting activities to enhance offshore energy system safety, human health, and environmental resources in the Gulf of Mexico region and other U.S. outer continental shelf regions that support offshore energy production.
 Settlement funds totaling $500 million were designated toward a 30-year endowment for what became the Gulf Research Program.

 The Gulf Research Program is an independent, science-based program that funds grants, fellowships, and other activities in the areas of research and development, education and capacity, and monitoring and synthesis.